 Tea time and snacks go together.
 When friends and families get together for afternoon tea, the table is filled with these lovely savoury snacks and sweet ones too.
-So I hope to make a few of these finger foods and share them with you during this month of Ramadan, where we are fasting.
-We love to break our fast with dates and these lovely finger foods before we eat our main meal!
+So I hope to make a few of these finger foods and share them with you during this month of Ramadan.
+We break our fast with dates and finger foods before we eat our main meal.

 - 1/2 medium onion or 80gram onion thinly sliced

 - 1/2 habanero chilli thinly sliced or to taste

 - 2 small cloves garlic, crushed or 1/2 teaspoon chopped garlic

 - 1 sprig curry leaves thinly sliced

 - 1/2 teaspoon salt or to taste